alanwsmith/obs-layout-automator/README.md

 easier to position sources in OBS scenes by doing it programmatically.

+The goal of this is not to do everything, just to make positioning things work via a config.

 ## Goals

-- YAML file for configuration
+- TOML file for configuration
 - Configure all scenes and sources from a single file
 - Adjust position, sizing, and crops